AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Clement of Alexandria.

-**Titus Flavius Clemens**, **Clemens Alexandrinus**, or **Clement of Alexandria** --- born 150 AD, died AD 220 --- was reared in heathenism.
+Titus Flavius Clemens, Clemens Alexandrinus, or Clement of Alexandria
+--- born 150 AD, died AD 220 --- was reared in heathenism.
 Before his conversion to Christianity he had been thoroughly educated in Hellenic literature and philosophy.
 It is uncertain whether he was born in Athens or Alexandria.
-He became a Christian early in his adult years;
-was presbyter in the church in Alexandria, and in 189 he succeeded **Pantaenus** as president of the celebrated Catechetical school in Alexandria.
+He became a Christian early in his adult years; was presbyter in the church in Alexandria, and in 189 he succeeded Pantaenus as president of the celebrated Catechetical school in Alexandria.
 During the persecution by Septimius Severus in 202 he fled and was in Jerusalem in 211.
 He never returned to Alexandria but died about 220.
 This is all that is known of his life.

 He was the father of the Alexandrine Christian Philosophy, or ancient Philosophical Christianity.
 Many of his works have perished; the